04n0/nginx-quick-reference/README.md

 ## General disclaimer

 This is not an official document.
-It is rather a collection of some rules and papers, best practices and recommendations used by me (also in production environments but not only), and which may be useful especially for other administrators.
+It is rather a collection of rules, notes and papers, best practices and recommendations used by me (also in production environments but not only).
 Many of these rules refer to external resources.

+Who has time to scour through hundreds of articles?
+I've never found one guide that covers everything about NGINX so I hope this multipurpose handbook may be useful - especially for other administrators.

 Throughout this handbook you will explore the many features of Nginx and how to use them.
 This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of Nginx server.